MASSACHUSETTS FALLS PREVENTION COALITION

-- We hold quarterly membership meetings that offer opportunities to network with each other, share important news around falls prevention activities/ events, and learn from occasional invited presenters about new programs and initiatives in the state focused on falls prevention and reduction.
-Meetings are usually held at the Mass Medical Society headquarters in Waltham.
+- We hold quarterly membership meetings that offer opportunities to network with each other, share important news around falls prevention activities/events, and learn from invited expert presenters and member presenters about their falls prevention work and new programs/initiatives.
+In the past our meetings have been held in-person at the Mass Medical Society headquarters in Waltham.
 However, due to the recent COVID-19 pandemic our Coalition transitioned to virtual meetings during the summer of 2020 and will continue to convene this way for the foreseeable future.

 - We maintain regular contact through an e-mail distribution list that enables timely dissemination of pertinent information, for example, new research on evidence-based falls prevention interventions, the release of state/federal reports on falls and fall-related data, announcements of funding-related opportunities, upcoming events of interest to organizations serving older adult populations and other “at-risk for falls” populations, etc.